AditiBote19/.NETproject/README.md

 - You can perfom some additional operations such as square root, get square or inverse number as well.
 - Evaluates commands immediately as they are entered.
 - Keyboard controls are available.
-## Usage
-- Clone the project and open in Visual Studio for expermenting and adding some more addtional features.
-- Or just download the `exe` file from releases section.